 - Once the pasta and asparagus are cooked, before draining, reserve about 1/2 cup of that starchy pasta water.
 I always add some of it with my final stir before serving.
 It helps with the texture of the pasta and the sauce, making them even that more creamier.

 - Reserve some fresh lemon slices for garnish and a lemony presentation.

 - And speaking of presentation there’s always something special about serving pasta in pasta bowls.
 I like white and shallow.
 Amazon has a great selection if you’re in the mood to browse.

-Recipe for Angel Hair Pasta with Asparagus and Lemon Cream Sauce
+Recipe for Angel Hair Pasta And Asparagus and Lemon Cream Sauce

 This recipe is simple, light and beautiful choice for your first warm weather dinner on the patio.
 I hope you give this one a try and if you do, please come back and let me know how you liked it and give the recipe a star rating.
 Your feedback is valuable to me for developing future recipes.